Virtual acoustics in inhomogeneous media with single-sided access: Time-reversal versus single-sided focusing

-(see Appendices).
-The time-reversed field $\v(\bx,\bxA,-t)$ is propagated through the medium by the Green's function $G(\bxB,\bx,t)$ from the sources at $\bx$ on the boundary $\setdD$ to any receiver position $\bxB$ inside the medium (the asterisk denotes convolution).
+(see Supplementary Information).
+On the right-hand side, the time-reversed field $\v(\bx,\bxA,-t)$ is propagated through the medium by the Green's function $G(\bxB,\bx,t)$ from the sources at $\bx$ on the boundary $\setdD$ to any receiver position $\bxB$ inside the medium (the asterisk denotes convolution).
 The integral is taken along all sources $\bx$ on the closed boundary.
 Note that the right-hand side resembles Huygens' principle, which states that each point of an incident wave field acts as a secondary source, except that here the secondary sources on $\setdD$ consist of time-reversed measurements rather than an actual incident field.
 On the left-hand side, the time-reversed Green's function $G(\bxB,\bxA,-t)$ represents the wave field at negative time that converges to the focal point $\bxA$; the Green's function $G(\bxB,\bxA,t)$ is the response at positive time to the virtual source at $\bxA$.

-In many practical situations, the medium can be accessed from one side only.
 Figure \ref{Fig1}(b) shows what happens when the time-reversed response is emitted into the medium by sources (red dots) at the upper boundary only.
 The field still focuses at $t=0$, but in addition several ghost foci occur at $t=0$.
 The field at positive time is a virtual-source response, contaminated by artefacts, caused by the ghost foci.
 Moreover, because the focal point is illuminated mainly from above, the virtual source is far from isotropic: it radiates mainly downward.